rrousselGit/riverpod/ROADMAP.md

 - FutureStateNotifier
 - `AutoDispose`
 - `overrideAs` AutoDispose
-- Dartdoc for all public APIs
-- review all public APIs
 - CI
-- Prevent modifying parents from children (provider -> provider)
 - Prevent modifying parents from children (widget -> provider)
 - DateTime provider
-- Make a common interface between ProviderDependencys?
+- Make a common interface between ProviderDependency?
 (So that we can assign Provider to SetStateProvider)
 - Should some asserts be changed to exceptions in release?
 - Should some exceptions have a custom error?